The unsparing beauty

 More about Art

-A special art project in the heart of the city For many years a vacant building next to the magnificent Zwinger Palace and the luxurious Taschenbergpalais was the eyesore of the historic city center - right in the heart of Dresden.
+For many years a vacant building next to the magnificent Zwinger Palace and the luxurious Taschenbergpalais was the eyesore of the historic city center - right in the heart of Dresden.
 The thorough renovation of this allegedly "dead" terrain breathed new life into the...